Michael Gawenda: The Powerbroker – Mark Leibler, an Australian Jewish Life

-In 2020, Gawenda published an unauthorized biography of Australian lawyer Mark Leibler.
+In 2020, Gawenda published an unauthorised biography of Australian lawyer Mark Leibler.
 This book shows how Leibler rose to a position of immense influence in Australian public life by skilfully entwining his roles as a Zionist leader and a tax lawyer to some of the country’s richest people.
 The book has interviews with former Prime Ministers Paul Keating, John Howard, Julia Gillard and Indigenous leader Noel Pearson.

 My Life as a Jew

 His 2023 memoir covers much of Gawenda's life, from childhood experiences in a secular household, living a mainly non-Jewish life, to becoming a journalist and rising to editor of The Age newspaper.
 The book examines the rise of antisemitism and anti-Zionism and Gawenda's personal journey, embracing his Jewish identity late in life.